Bahadur Shah I: Efforts at suppression

-Bahadur Shah signed peace treaties with Ajit Singh of Jodhpur, and Man Singh of Amber before fighting him.
+Bahadur Shah signed peace treaties with Ajit Singh of Jodhpur, and Man Singh of Amber before turning to fight Banda Bahadur.
 He also ordered the Nawab of Awadh Asaf-ud-Daula, provincial governor Khan-i-Durrani, Moradabad faujdar Muhammad Amin Khan Chin, Delhi subahdar Asad Khan and Jammu faujdar Wazid Khan to accompany him into battle.

-Shah left Ajmer for the Punjab on 17 June 1710, mobilising groups opposed to Bahadur on the way.
-When he learned about Shah's plans, Bahadur unsuccessfully appealed to Ajit Singh and Man Singh for help.
-In the meantime, Shah had reoccupied Sonipat, Kaithal and Panipat en route.
+Bahadur Shah left Ajmer for the Punjab on 17 June 1710, mobilising groups opposed to Banda Bahadur on the way.
+When he learned about Bahadur Shah's plans, Banda Bahadur unsuccessfully appealed to Ajit Singh and Man Singh for help.
+In the meantime, Bahadur Shah had reoccupied Sonipat, Kaithal and Panipat en route.
 In October, his commander Khanzada Nawab Feroz Khan wrote to him that he had "chopped three hundred heads of rebels"; Khan sent them to the emperor, who displayed them mounted on spears.

 On 1 November 1710 the emperor reached the city of Karnal, where Mughal cartographer Rustam Dil Khan gave him a map of Thanesar and Sirhind.
 Six days later, a small group of Sikhs were defeated at Mewati and Banswal.
-The city of Sirhind fell to the Mughals on 7 December; its besieger, general Mohammad Amin Khan Bahadur, gave him a golden key ring commemorating the victory.
-After failing to recapture Sadaura he marched towards Lohgarh, where Bahadur was hiding.
+The city of Sirhind fell to the Mughals on 7 December; its besieger, general Muhammad Amin Khan Turani, gave the emperor a golden key ring commemorating the victory.
+After failing to recapture Sadaura, Bahadur Shah marched towards Lohgarh, where Banda Bahadur was staying.
 On 30 November he attacked the Lohgarh fort, capturing three guns, matchlocks and three trenches from the rebels.
-With little ammunition left, Bahadur and a "few hundred of his followers fled".
+With little ammunition left, Banda Bahadur and a "few hundred of his followers fled".
 His follower, Gulab Singh (who was "dressed like" Bahadur), entered the fight and was killed.
 The emperor issued orders to the rulers of Kumaon and Srinagar that if Bahadur tried to enter their province, he should be "sent to the Emperor".